quartznet/quartznet/README.md

 ## Introduction

 This is the README file for Quartz.NET, .NET port of Java Quartz.
+It supports .NET Core/netstandard 2.0 and .NET Framework 4.5.2 and later.

 Quartz.NET is an opensource project aimed at creating a free-for-commercial use Job Scheduler, with 'enterprise' features.